Day Trading Risk

 Quarterly Order Routing Practices Report

-LFS transmits non-directed orders to our clearing firms, who can then route customer orders to various venues for execution.
-We offer brokerage account services through two clearing firms: National Financial Services, LLC®, (NFS) a Fidelity® Investments Company and Pershing, LLC®, an affiliate of Bank of New York Mellon.
-Brokerage account statements from LFS will clearly indicate which clearing firm serves your account.
+LFS transmits non-directed orders to our clearing firm, who can then route customer orders to various venues for execution.
+We offer brokerage account services through: National Financial Services, LLC®, (NFS) a Fidelity® Investments Company.